Rajchal/cookfresh/README.md

 ## Contact

-For any questions or feedback, please contact us at rajchalanjal1@gmail.com
+If you have any questions or feedback, feel free to reach out to us at support@cookfresh.com.

 Happy Cooking!